Is It Worth the (Environmental) Cost? Limited Evidence for Temporal Adaptation via Continuous Training: Experiments

+We compute carbon footprint as follows.
+For DALMs, we consider DALM 19 as a ``pre-existing'' reference.
+Since each DALM is built upon the preceding one, we consider the emissions produced by the \textit{n}-th model to be \textit{n} times the emission of a single DCT run, plus its fine-tuning cost.
+For pretrained models (RoBERTa and BERTweet), we consider the CO$_2$ emissions from fine-tuning only.
+Figure~\ref{fig:emission-vs-f1} shows the relationship between carbon footprint and downstream task.
+See Appendix~\ref{sec:dalm-emissions} for extended results and details.

-We report the aggregate comparison on the \textsc{TweetEval} benchmark in Table~\ref{tab:emissions}.
-BERTweet\subtt{large} is by a wide margin the best performing model, producing 0.68 \emission.
-2020-1 DALM consumes x9 the same energy scoring $2.96$ F1 points less.
-DCT also shows diminishing returns: training the DALM 2020-22 checkpoint requires 61.91 \emission (x91 that of BERTweet\subtt{large}), but improvements are brittle compared to 2020-1 and again behind BERTweet\subtt{large}.
-These results highlight that DCT is not beneficial for in-domain adaptation and is less sustainable than a ``one model, multiple use cases'' approach.
+BERTweet\subtt{large} performs best, producing 0.43 kgCO$_2$.
+DALM 20-1 produces 15 times that amount, while scoring 2.57 F1 points less on average.
+DCT also shows diminishing returns: Training DALM 22-3 requires 80.38 kgCO$_2$ (187 times that of BERTweet\subtt{large}), without significant improvement.
+For reference, 80.38 \emission is equivalent to driving an internal combustion engine car for 745 km.\footnote{Estimate based on average CO$_2$ emissions of new passenger cars in EU in 2020 from \url{https://www.acea.auto/figure/average-co2-emissions-of-new-cars-in-eu/}} These results highlight that pretrained LMs are drastically more efficient and that DALMs are provably less sustainable than a ``one model, multiple use cases'' approach.